Tairesh/roguemetry/README.md

     *   Line drawing to another `Point` using Bresenham's line algorithm.
     *   Conversion to and from map/grid indices.
 *   **Direction (`Direction`, `DIR8`, `DIR9`)**: Represents cardinal and intercardinal directions (e.g., North, NorthWest).
 Useful for grid-based movements.
-*   **2D Direction (`TwoDimDirection`)**: Represents horizontal-only directions (East or West), useful in specific 2D contexts.
+*   **1D Direction (`OneDimensionalDirection`)**: Represents horizontal-only directions (East or West), useful in specific contexts (like direction sprite looking at).
 It includes error handling for conversions from the more general `Direction` type (which can represent vertical or diagonal movements).
 *   **Circles**:
     *   Generate points for a circle outline using `circles::circle(center: Point, radius: i32)`.
     *   Pre-defined constant arrays of points for circles of various radii (e.g., `CIRCLE5`, `CIRCLE7`, `CIRCLE9`, `CIRCLE11`, `CIRCLE13`).